mobin-moradi/mobin-moradi.github.io/about.md

 Spring 2022

- - *Instructed the discussion classes.
+ - *Instructing the discussion classes.
 Writing solution manuals.
-Graded assignments.*
+Grading assignments.*

 **Advanced General Relativity Course**

 Jan.
 2021- Oct.
 2021

- - *I lectured almost all materials of Wald's general relativity textbook in a student study circle.
-The second half of the book was challenging and we managed to overcome it with numerous discussions in our class.
+ - *I lectured almost all the materials of Wald's general relativity textbook in a student study circle.
+We had numerous discussions in our class.
 Answers to unsolved questions proposed in the class were given in the [course web page](https://github.com/mobin-moradi/gr-study-circle).*